epfl-si/wp-dev/README.md

 Your docker daemon should be logged into the [EPFL images repository](https://quay-its.epfl.ch/organization/svc0041).
-Modifiy and run this command to log in:
+Modify and run this command to log in:
 ```sh
 docker login -u your-username -p your-password quay-its.epfl.ch
 ```